Kinokkory/wiwinwlh/tutorial.md

 ----------

-Bifunctors are a generalization of functors to include types parameterized by two parameters and includes two map functions for each parameter.
+Bifunctors are a generalization of functors to include types parameterized by two parameters and include two map functions for each parameter.

 ```haskell
 class Bifunctor p where